Skip to navigation Skip to content

 Medical Condition (MC) screen

 Check the MC screen to confirm if the correct JCA event date is showing.
 Check the Pension Assessment (PNA) screen, to make sure the correct start date is coded.
-If required, manually amend the Date of Event on MC, so the JCA date is the same as the PNA screen date.
+If required, manually amend the Date of Event on MC.
+The Work Capacity (WC) screen cannot be amended, any changes to the event date on MC will replicate to WC, after the activity/claim is finalised.
+For more information about coding the MC and Event date, including examples, see the DSP Medical Condition (MC) and Event Date scenario table in Assessing Disability Support Pension (DSP) after a Disability Medical Assessment (DMA).
 See also, Youth Disability Supplement (YDS) assessments.
 This date can affect the customer’s YDS, Pharmaceutical Allowance (PhA), and Pensioner Concession Card (PCC) entitlement.

 Once a JCA report has been accepted by the Service Officer, it auto-attaches to the customer's eMIFE.
-The MC screen and the Work Capacity (WC) screen display with information updated from the report.
+The MC screen and the WC screen display with information updated from the report.

 Partial Capacity to Work